kjk/notionapi/README.md

 # Real-life usage

-I use this API to publish my [blog](https://blog.kowalczyk.info/).
-Notion is my CMS where I write and edit all content and I use a custom Go script which uses this library to convert Notion pages to HTML and publish the result to Netlify.
+I use this API to publish my [blog](https://blog.kowalczyk.info/) and series of [programming books](https://www.programming-books.io/).

+Notion is my CMS where I write and edit all content.
+I use custom Go program which uses this library to convert Notion pages to HTML and publish the result to Netlify.

 You can see the code at https://github.com/kjk/blog